ajbecerr/OEIS/README.md

 # OEIS

-This repository contains Jupyter Notebooks which I have written about various entries in The On-Line Encyclopedia of Integer Sequences.
+This repository contains Jupyter Notebooks about various entries in The On-Line Encyclopedia of Integer Sequences.